 Do not impose your goals on them.
 Make them set clear goals for themselves.
-That way, they own their goals and work towards achieving them.
+That ways they own their goals and work towards achieving them.

-Once they have set their goals, work with them and help them break these goals from a macro perspective to micro level sub goals.
+Once they have set their goals work with them and help them break these goals from macro perspective to micro level sub goals.

-These sub goals act as milestones for your teenager.
-It keeps them from being overwhelmed by their big dreams.
-And helps them achieve one step at a time and ultimately reach their destination which is the final goal.
+These sub goals act as a milestone for your teenager.
+It helps them not get overwhelmed.
+And to achieve one step at a time and ultimately reach their destination which is the final goal.

 Visualise (Hopeful imagination)

-Help them to visualize by talking to you about it.
-Ask them hypothetical questions so that they can visualize more clearer and better.
+Help them to visualise by talking to you about it.
+Ask them hypothetical questions so that they can visualise more clearer and better hey.

-Such questions will not only help your teenager visualize things in a much detail way but also tell them that you believe in their goal as much as they do.
+Such questions will not only help your teenager visualise things in a much detail way.
+It will also tell them that you believe in their goal as much as they do.

-And through this, ‘borrowed hope’ starts playing along with their own hope and they start trusting in their abilities.
+And by this ‘borrowed hope’ starts playing along with their own hope that they have in their abilities.
 This will build hope in your teenager.